Ayomits/ts-fetcher/packages/types/README.md

 # @ts-fetcher/types

-This package contains all types from @ts-fetcher packages <br>
+This package contains all types from @ts-fetcher packages